lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_triton.md

     **This page is deprecated!
 Trition is a former system!**

 Trition is a cluster based on quadcore Intel Xeon CPUs.
-The nodes are operated by the Linux operating system SuSE SLES 11.
+The nodes are operated by the Linux operating system SUSE SLES 11.
 Currently, the following hardware is installed:

 | Component | Count |